the mental load of motherhood

 But mama… you were never meant to carry this much.

-December takes the already heavy load of motherhood and turns it into something almost impossible to hold.
+December turns an already heavy load into something almost impossible to hold.

-Behind every sparkling Christmas photo is a mother quietly holding the entire operation together.
+Behind every sparkling Christmas photo is a mother quietly running the entire operation.

 Behind every gift is a mental checklist only she knows.

-Behind every gathering is a mama calculating nap windows, feeding logistics, bags to pack, overstimulation risks and emotional fallout.
+Behind every gathering is a mama managing naps, feeds, overstimulation and emotional fallout.

-Behind every “Merry Christmas!” is a woman who has already done 95% of the invisible work.
+Behind every “Merry Christmas!” is a woman doing 95% of the invisible work.

-And still somehow mums are the first to be judged if they’re tired, overwhelmed, or struggling.
+And still somehow mothers are the first to be judged when they’re tired or overwhelmed.

 What you’re carrying is enormous.